The Initial Public Offerings Law Review: Cayman Islands

 iii Overview of law and regulations

-Regulation of Cayman Islands companies is primarily found in the Companies Law (2018 Revision) and common law.
+Regulation of Cayman Islands companies is primarily found in the Companies Act (as revised) and common law.
 There are no specific additional statutes or government regulations concerning the conduct of an initial public offering (IPO) on either the CSX or non-Cayman Islands exchanges.

 The offering process